atdd-bdd/GherkinExecutorForJava/examples.md

 | Notes  |          | String    |        |
 ```

-In the test directory, it is named `examples.feature`.
+In the test directory, it is named `examples.featurex`.
 The words after the keyword
 `Feature` are combined into the name of the feature.
 Let's assume that you are using the translator with Java
 (language suffix `.java`).
 The operation is the same, the output code depends on the language.